gchure/phd/docs/src/chapter_01/section_01_introduction.md

 that **Chapters 1 -- 5** present a self-contained summary of how quantitative methods can be used to interrogate and understand the molecular biophysics of adaptation.
-The remainder, **Chapters 6 -- 9**, are detailed supplements to Chapters 1 -- 5 and are targeted to readers who want to climb into the weeds of statistical inference, error estimation, and analytic properties of the theoretical models.
+The remainder, **Chapters 6 -- 9**, are detailed supplements to Chapters 1 -- 5 and are targeted to readers who want to dig into the weeds of statistical inference, error estimation, and analytic properties of the theoretical models.